PortalToBlockchainOrganization/CryptoCount/README.md

 CryptoCount 0.2.2 communicates the project into TypeScript.

-To follow the latest developments as they happen, please checkout dilutionTS and navigate to backend/Routes/Analysis/SetHistoryObjectImpl.
+To follow the latest developments as they happen, please checkout CryptoCountTS.

 # Run 0.2.1